odombrovskyi-dev/TwitchSite/DEPLOYMENT.md

 ## 🎉 Success!

-Once deployed, your Ukrainian Twitch Streamers directory will be live and accessible to everyone at:
+Once deployed, your Twitch Streamers directory will be live and accessible to everyone at:
 `https://YOUR_USERNAME.github.io/TwitchSite/`

 The site will automatically update every time you push changes to the main branch!